ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ol&#x27; varl0US arl,cles of produce and the
+! rates by which they should be bought
+and sold.
 A bushel of Wheat, sixty pounds.
 Of shelled corn, fifiy six pound.
 Of corn in the cob, seventy pounds.